 The GeoPortal provides basic spatial information such as an official city map, addresses and aerial photographs, or the "Potential of near-surface geothermal energy."

 Almost all application scenarios of a smart city, from digital city maps to intelligent traffic control, are based on the central availability of geoinformation and corresponding interfaces through which this data can be integrated into digital services.
-With the GeoPortal Munich, precisely this geoinformation and services are made available in a user-friendly way to users from business, science, administration - and not least to the citizens themselves: quickly, reliably and digitally.
+The GeoPortal Munich makes precisely this geoinformation and services available to users from business, science and administration - and not least the citizens themselves - in a user-friendly way: quickly, reliably and digitally.

 Architecture